elestio-examples/metabase/tests/README.md

 ## Logging

-The Elestio Flatnotes Docker image sends the container logs to stdout.
+The Elestio Metabase Docker image sends the container logs to stdout.
 To view the logs, you can use the following command:

     docker-compose logs -f